Terriers

 If you’re considering adopting or buying a Bedlington Terrier, you’ll want to know everything there is to know about the breed.
 Here’s a guide to the Bedlington Terrier breed.

-Developed in the north of England, the breed was originally known for its hunting abilities and its talents for catching vermin that would often plague the local squires' estates.
-The exact origins of the Bedlington Terrier are a mystery and one theory points toward travelling with Rom or gypsies that would use them to poach game on any estate that they would come by.
+Developed in the north of England, the breed was originally known for its hunting abilities and its talent for catching vermin that would often plague the local squires’ estates.
+The exact origins of the Bedlington Terrier are a mystery and one theory points toward traveling with Rom or gypsies that would use them to poach game on any estate that they would come by.

 Lord Rothbury was a fan of the terrier and the name Bedlington terrier originated from Rothbury himself whose estate was situated in Bedlington, within the county of Northumberland.

 There are some whisperings that the Whippet was added to the breed at some point, a breed known for its skinny frame and fast speed.
 Bedlingtons would join other show dogs in the mid-1800s and the National Bedlington Terrier Club was formed back in England in 1877.
-The American Kennel Club recognised the first dog in 1886 and as of today, the Bedlington ranks 128th among the 155 recognised breeds in the AKC.
+The American Kennel Club recognised the Bedlington Terrier as a breed in 1886.

 The Bedlingtons are dogs that are perfect as a companion for most households.
-In general, they're fairly tolerable around children and with their small size, they're not going to seem too overbearing.
-With a playful nature, they'd certainly suit a younger family as they tend to need space to play and plenty of exercise.
+In general, they’re fairly tolerable around children, and with their small size, they’re not going to seem too overbearing.
+With a playful nature, they’d certainly suit a younger family as they tend to need space to play and plenty of exercises.

-They're useful for those that live in apartments but they're also well suited to larger properties too.
-On the whole, they're a versatile dog for most dog owners or those that may not hold much experience with dogs.
+They’re useful for those that live in apartments but they’re also well suited to larger properties too.
+On the whole, they’re versatile dogs for most dog owners or those that may not hold much experience with dogs.

 The dog hair doesn’t shed much, making it a great one for those who don’t want mountains of hair building up around the home.
 These purebred dogs come in several different colours and combinations.
 These colours include sandy, liver, tan, sandy and tan, and blue.
 With markings on all areas of the body, they certainly are unique from one dog to the next.